Pr0tiK1/Survival-game/README.markdown

 # Survival Game
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-A simple survival game imworking on, its not even close to being done but dont worry, it will look great in its final form.
+A simple survival game im working on, its not even close to being done but dont worry, it will look great in its final form.

 ### 🚀 About Me
 I'm actually just a hobbyist programmer who does random stuff every once a while.